PCCP1234/ToDo_List/README.md

 2. Run 'npm install' to install the dependencies.
 3. Run 'npm start' to start the development server.

-## 🎮 How it works
+## 🎮 How to Use

-1. Open the Trivia Quiz App in your browser.
+1. Open the application in your web browser.
-2. Select a category and difficulty level.
+2. Write the task in "Insert new task" and click "Enter" to add it to the list.
-3. Answer the questions by clicking on the provided options.
+3. Mark tasks as completed by clicking the checkbox next to them.
+4. To delete click on "X".

 ## ⌨️ Contributing